|

 or refinance a home loan or and with obtain a home equity

+loan.
 Lifetime Rate Cap - For an

 adjustable-rate mortgage (ARM), a limit on the amount